 Consider a time series defined in Eq.~\eqref{eq:ts2} with several change-points.
 The idea of the proposed algorithm is based on a comparison of two observations $X(t-l)$ and $X(t)$ of this time series.
 Here $l$ is the lag size between these two observations.
-If there is not a change-point between them, $X(t-l)$ and $X(t)$ have the same distributions.
-Otherwise, they are sampled from different distributions, which means that a change-point occurred at the moment $\tau: t-l < \tau \le t$.
+If there is no change point between them, $X(t-l)$ and $X(t)$ have the same distributions.
+Otherwise, they are sampled from different distributions, which means that a change point occurred at the moment $\tau: t-l < \tau \le t$.
 Repeating this comparison for all pairs of observations sequentially helps to determine the positions of all change-points in the time series.

 A more general way is to compare two mini-batches of observations $\mathcal{X}(t-l)$ and $\mathcal{X}(t)$.
 Here, a mini-batch $\mathcal{X}(t)$, is a sequence of observations of size $n$, which is defined as: